-Although it can be difficult living with a chronic condition like heart failure, many people learn to manage the symptoms – and enjoy full lives.
+Although it can be difficult living with a chronic condition such as heart failure, many people learn to manage the symptoms and enjoy full lives.

-People who report greater levels of improvement and emotional well-being often build new habits around eating better, tracking and managing their symptoms and exercising (as directed by their healthcare team).
+People who report greater improvement and emotional well-being often build new habits around eating better, tracking and managing their symptoms and exercising (as directed by their health care team).

-At the American Heart Association, we’re developing quality education and expanding resources to help you and your loved ones successfully Rise Above Heart Failure.
+At the American Heart Association, we’re developing quality education and expanding resources to help you and your loved ones successfully manage your heart failure.

 Learn more about living successfully with heart failure: